thenick775/mgba/README.md

 This is my fork of endrift's personal fork of mGBA.
 My goal here was to make a fully functional wasm setup condensing some of the work in the surrounding community.

-To build this branch, run the following:
+To build this branch, run the following in the repo's root directory:
 ```
 docker run --rm -t -v $PWD:/home/mgba/src mgba/wasm
 ```